 Anyway, my father never had anything to do with music, but my mother had a good ear.
 My maternal grandfather played trumpet in an amateur orchestra and also played piano very well.
 There are even a few small compositions by him.
 So, all of my musical abilities came from my mother's side of the family.
 Ja.
 Those are my earliest musical memories.

-Did you also learn piano and singing?
+Did you also study piano during those years?
+What about singing?

 I took piano lessons in Berlin for a while, so I learned how to play some elementary things.
 I made progress, although I doubt I can really play Bach anymore.
 Learning piano was something quite enjoyable for me.